+In 2023, Amerigo issued 726,896 shares in connection with cashless share option exercises and 366,667 cash share option exercises by officers, directors, and MVC employees.
+A value of \$1.1 million was transferred from other reserves to share capital.
 In 2022, Amerigo issued 938,776 shares in connection with cashless share option exercises and 783,333 cash shares option exercises by officers, directors, and MVC employees.
-A value of \$0.5 million was transferred from other reserves to share capital as a result.
-In 2021, Amerigo issued 1,207,543 shares in connection with cashless share option exercises and 200,000 cash shares option exercises by officers, directors, and MVC employees.
-A value of \$0.2 million was transferred from other reserves to share capital as a result.
+A value of \$0.5 million was transferred from other reserves to share capital.

-In 2022, Amerigo completed a Normal Course Issuer Bid ("NCIB") to purchase for cancellation from Amerigo shareholders who chose to participate a total of 10,750,000 common shares over a period of twelve months which began on December 2, 2021.
-In 2022, 9,373,575 shares were repurchased at an average price of Cdn\$1.67 per share (2021: 1,376,425 shares repurchased at an average price of Cdn\$1.35 per share).
+In 2022, Amerigo commenced a normal course issuer bid ("NCIB") to purchase from Amerigo shareholders who chose to participate in up to 11,080,000 common shares over twelve months beginning on December 2, 2022.
+In 2023, 2,281,187 shares were repurchased and cancelled under the NCIB at an average price of Cdn\$1.55 per share.